-The authority to restrict the admission or enrollment of a Concurrent Enrollment Special Admit student in any session based on one or more of the following factors: age, grade-level completion, current school performance or assessment and placement procedures in conformance with matriculation regulations and other course or program prerequisites, including disapproved courses for under age (minor) children, remains the prerogative of the College.
+The authority to restrict the admission or enrollment of a Special Admit Concurrent Enrollment student in any session is based on one or more of the following factors: age, grade-level completion, current school performance or assessment and placement procedures in conformance with matriculation regulations and other course or program prerequisites, including disapproved courses for under age (minor) children, remains the prerogative of the

+College.
 Under no circumstance will a credit concurrent enrollment student be able to enroll in more units than permitted by AB 30 (no more 4 courses or 15 units).

-Special Admit students shall be restricted from enrolling in any class deemed educationally inappropriate for under-age (minor) children.
+Special Admit Concurrent Enrollment students shall be restricted from enrolling in any class deemed educationally inappropriate for under-age (minor) children minors.
 A list of courses so restricted shall be approved by each department.

-Students with a verifiable disability (verification to be provided by school of origin) may apply to Disabled Student Programs and Services for appropriate accommodations.
+Students with a verifiable disability (verification to be provided by school of origin) may apply to Disabled Student Programs and Services Accessibility Resource Centers for Students (ACCESS) for appropriate accommodations.

 Mt.
-San Antonio College may admit high school sophomores, juniors, and seniors for enrollment to the College who are eligible to participate based on the criteria established below.
-Students in lower grades may be approved to attend class(es) if identified as highly gifted in the particular instructional areas.
+San Antonio College may admit approve eligible high school sophomores, juniors, and seniors, and noncredit or K-12 adult school students for concurrent enrollment to the College who are eligible to participate based on the criteria established below.
+Students in lower-grades below 10th grade may be approved to attend class(es) through the Special Admit program if identified as highly gifted promising high school pupils in accordance with Ed Code 11300 (a) in the particular instructional area(s).

-The attendance of a pupil at the College as a Special Admit student, pursuant to this Administrative Procedure, is an authorized attendance for which the College shall be credited or reimbursed pursuant to Education Code Sections 48802 and 76002.
+The attendance of a pupil at the College as a Special Admit K-12 concurrent enrollment student, pursuant to this Administrative Procedure, is an authorized attendance for which the College shall be credited or reimbursed pursuant to Education Code Sections 48802 and 76002.